 The website is open and free for all to use and has been developed using open source, open standards and an Open Government Licence (OGL) so the code can be reused by third parties.

-The GtR website was developed by Research Councils UK as part of the Innovation & Research Strategy of the government's Department for Business, Energy & Industrial Strategy.
+The GtR website was originally developed by Research Councils UK as part of the Innovation & Research Strategy of the government's Department for Business, Energy & Industrial Strategy.

 Some grant schemes may require that other reports be made to NERC; in these cases Principal Investigators will be advised what is required.